flareshmoney/flareshUI/README.md

 + https://discord.gg/Nq4cJSVBpH

-# Current Version: V2.62c
+# Current Version: V2.63a
 + Time released:     10/12/2021

-+ Last time updated: 22/04/2022
++ Last time updated: 26/06/2022

-# Changelog: Version V2.62c
+# Changelog: Version V2.63a

-flareshUI V2.62c(hancelog)!
+flareshUI V2.62a chancelog!

-+ Added a 4:3 folder in Customazations, Inscructions included in the folder.
++ Edited MvM Scoreboard to be visible, flawhud mvm scoreboard used as a base.
-+ Added indivutial playername to the scoreboard.
++ Added a Credits panel to MVM mode.
-+ Centered respawn time in casual.
-+ Fixed slight scoreboard inconsistencies

 # Known Issues:
 + Some hudelements being 1 pixel off.
-+ MvM scoreboard not existing.

 # Changelog from V1.0d to V2.0a